CLI Tool

 --schema search-test-schema.json

-# Use the template
+# Use the project template

-runhuman create https://google.com --template "Search Test"
+runhuman job create https://google.com --template "Search Test"

 Watch Mode for Local Development